 - In 2017 there were just 23 Returner Programmes across the UK.
 Only two are in our sector; a sector that loses hundreds of talented practitioners year after year.
 This is talent that could be lost forever.
 We need to make it easier for these women (and some men) to transition back into the workplace.

-- In early 2014, Liz Nottingham, now Global HR Director at R/GA and then the HR Director at SMG (Starcom Media Group) and Amanda Fone, Founder and CEO of f1 Recruitment, hatched a strategy for a programme aimed at helping parents who had worked in the Marketing & Communications sector to get back into the work after extended ‘time-out’ for family/childcare.
-The programme was aimed at returning parents who have been absent from the workplace for a minimum of 3-5 years.
+- In early 2013, Liz Nottingham, then the global HR Director at SMG (Starcom Media Group) and Amanda Fone, Founder and CEO of f1 Recruitment, hatched a strategy for a programme aimed at helping parents and carers who had worked in the Marketing & Communications sector to get back into the work after extended ‘time-out’ for family/childcare/caring reasons.
+The programme was aimed at returning parents and carers who have been absent from the workplace for a minimum of 3-5 years.

-The programme, now in its 4th year includes course modules on Career Planning, Presentation skills, Digital and Social Media, , how to attack the jobs market & apply for roles, how to find flexible and agile working and how to manage the first 90 days back in the workplace.
+The programme, in its 10th year in 2023 includes course modules on 1) Marketing knowledge such Digital & Social Media, the future of AI, ESG, Data & Insights and 2) practical job seeking skills as Career Planning, Presentation skills, how to attack the jobs market & apply for roles, how to find flexible and agile working and how to manage the first 90 days back in the workplace.
 There are a range of coaching and training sessions led by senior industry professionals as well as case studies and presentations by inspirational women (and men) who have returned to the workplace successfully after a career break raising a family.

-- To find out more about the 2018 programme, please email us.
+- To find out more about the 2023 programme, please click here.